shixm-cloud/ENVR3002/Lab2.md

 >> a ./ b
 >> b .^ a
 ```
 MATLAB has some additional arithmetic operators, as shown in Table 2.3 that work on corresponding elements of arrays with equal dimensions.
-They are called _element-by-element_ operations because they are performed element by element.
+They are called _array_ or _element-by-element_ operations because they are performed element by element.
 For example, `a .* b` results in the following vector,
 ```
 [a(1)*b(1) a(2)*b(2) a(3)*b(3)]
 ```